 Q #5) When you come across any bad news then how will you put it in front of your team?

-Ans) To deliver any bad news with the team, I will arrange a small meeting with the team and deliver it.
-Will try to explain all the possible solutions that need to be implemented in the near future so that such mistakes cannot take place.
+Answer: To deliver any bad news with the team, the best way is to arrange a small meeting with the team and deliver it.
+I will try to explain all the possible solutions that need to be implemented in the near future so that such mistakes cannot take place.

 Q #6) What is your approach when you are not clear about achieving your goals on time?

-Ans) As a leader you should be ready to accept any comments or opinions from your team.
+Answer: As a leader, you should be ready to accept any comments or opinions from your team.
 And should not hesitate to seek help from your immediate superiors or your team-mates.